eliasjanssen/website-new/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-I am a lecturer in HRM at Avans University of Applied Sciences and a PhD Candidate at the Nijmegen School of Management of Radboud University.
+I am a lecturer-researcher in HRM and impactful value chains at Avans University of Applied Sciences.
 I teach courses on research skills and sustainable employability.
-My PhD research revolves around sustainable careers in the educational sector and incorporates topics like proactive career behaviors, contextual influences on career development and employability.
+My PhD research revolved around sustainable careers in the educational sector and focused on stimulating affective commtiment and proactive career behaviors.